 Assisted suicide is a form of euthanasia.
 Laws to legalise assisted suicide were defeated in Scotland and Westminster during 2015 but fresh attempts to remove end-of -life protections from the vulnerable reoccur regularly.

-Currently in Scotland, Liam McArthur MSP is promoting his plan to legalise assisted suicide.
-A public consultation is underway.
-Once complete, it will be considered by MSPs.
-The proposal has already sparked fierce opposition from politicians, medical experts, commentators and religious groups.
+Currently in Scotland, MSPs are considering Liam McArthur’s assisted suicide Bill.
+The proposal has sparked fierce opposition from politicians, medical experts, commentators and religious groups.

 Please accept preferences cookies to view this content.